-- By developing our services and products to the increased proportion of vehicles powered by alternative fuels such as biofuels and electricity, we contribute to a transition to a climate-neutral society.
+- By developing our products and services for the growing share of vehicles that run on alternative fuels, such as biofuels and electricity, we contribute to a transformation to a climate-neutral society.

 - Through internal improvements in resource and energy efficiency, we reduce our impact on the environment and climate.